Chinese Cambodians: Religion

-Trade
+Trade and industry

 Like much of Southeast Asia, the Chinese dominate Cambodian commerce at every level of society.
-Entrepreneurial savvy Chinese have literally taken over Cambodia's entire economy.
-The Chinese wield tremendous economic clout over their indigenous Khmer majority counterparts and play a critical role in maintaining the country's economic vitality and prosperity.
-The Chinese community is one of the most socioeconomically and politically influential and powerful communities in Cambodia.
-The community dominates the entire Cambodian business sector and is economically prosperous relative to their small population in comparison with their indigenous Khmer counterparts.
+Entrepreneurial Chinese have come to contribute a large share of Cambodia's economy.
+The Chinese minority wield tremendous economic clout over their indigenous Khmer majority counterparts with their presence playing a critical role in maintaining the country's economic vitality and prosperity.
+The Chinese community is one of the most socioeconomically powerful and politically influential minority communities in Cambodia.
+The Chinese community dominates nearly the entirety of Cambodia's business sector and is economically prosperous relative to their small population in comparison with their indigenous Khmer counterparts.
 With their powerful economic prominence, the Chinese virtually make up the country's entire wealthy elite.
-Within this structure, Cambodia as a plural society where one's place in the economic structure depends on one's ethnic background.
-Furthermore, the Chinese Cambodians "not only form a distinct ethnic community, they also form, by and large, an economic class: the commercial middle and upper class in contrast to the poorer indigenous Khmer majority working and underclass, who have traditionally looked down on commerce.
+Within Cambodia's socioeconomic backdrop, its presumed assertion as a plural society is seemingly arranged in a way where one's place in the country's economic structure is stereotypically believed to be purportedly reliant and inextricably linked to one's ethnic background.
+Furthermore, Cambodians of Chinese ancestry not only form a distinct ethnic community, they also form, by and large, an economic class: the commercial middle and upper class in contrast to the poorer indigenous Khmer majority working and underclass counterparts around them, whom have traditionally looked down on commerce.